 This is direct discrimination against an individual because others think that they possess a particular protected characteristic.
 It applies even if the person does not actually possess the characteristic.

-Harassment occurs when an individual is subjected to unwanted conduct, which has the purpose (intentional) or effect (unintentional) of harassment, or to harassment on the grounds of that individual's membership or nonmembership of a trade union.
+Harassment occurs when an individual is subjected to unwanted conduct, which has the purpose (intentional) or effect (unintentional) of

 - Violating a person's dignity, or - Creating an intimidating, hostile, degrading, humiliating or offensive environment for that individual.